Tyrone-Gabriel-Anderson/Omnisyndetic-Transductive-Baryon-Calculator/README.md

 Together, these elements form a complete, closed system in which **no external constants are needed**, and **all matter is resolved as structure**.

+## 5 Geometric Derivation of ℏc

+One of the most profound features of the Omnisyndetic Calculator is its **exact geometric derivation of ℏc** (Planck's constant times the speed of light).
+Rather than assuming ℏ or c as inputs, the calculator generates them from the **curvature dynamics of Nexonic return loops**.

+This is accomplished through the *Normalized Arc Return Pressure (NARP)* — a curvature pressure scalar that emerges when a triadic loop fails to complete its angular closure and radial coherence simultaneously.

+This formulation matches the known value of **ℏc ≈ 197.327 MeV·fm** to **five decimal places**, **without invoking empirical constants**.

+### Implications:

+- ℏc is not a fixed constant of the universe—it is a **compression ratio** of loop coherence under structural tension.
+- The quantum scale itself emerges from **topological saturation**: the point at which return pressure diverges beyond identity stability.
+- This reveals a new path to quantum limits: not through uncertainty or operators, but through **geometry and relational collapse**.

+This derivation provides strong theoretical evidence that:
+- Quantum constants may be outputs of identity dynamics,
+- The Planck scale may be a *local extremum of coherence pressure*, not a universal boundary.

+This stands as the first known derivation of ℏc from a **purely symbolic-geometric ontology**, and re-positions quantum behavior as a **consequence of relational saturation**, not probabilistic collapse.

 ## About the Author and Philosophical Commitment

 This project was developed independently by **Tyrone Gabriel Anderson**, a self-taught researcher working at the intersection of metaphysics, symbolic geometry, and simulation-based modeling.
 Built without institutional affiliation, the **Omnisyndetic Framework** and this calculator represent a personal, first-principles rethinking of how mass, charge, and structure can emerge purely from topological feedback.